 If you have been charged (or think you may be charged) with a sex offense under New Jersey law, you need representation by an experienced New Jersey sex crimes lawyer right away.
 It is absolutely essential that you do not make any statements to any representative of law enforcement.
-Insist on invoking your right to legal representation, and contact the firm of James S. Friedman LLC, immediately.
+Insist on invoking your right to legal representation, and contact us, immediately.

 Sex crimes are particularly devastating for the defendant and his or her family.
 Aside from the possible penalties, they destroy the reputation of the accused when word of the charges gets out.
 Few things are more harmful to the standing of a member of any community than the label "sex offender".

 The criminal penalties for a conviction for a sex crime can be extremely harsh.
 They can include prison time, commitment to a "rehabilitative" institution (even after the end of any prison sentence that may be imposed), registration under Megan's Law, and parole supervision for life for a minimum of 15 years, which can include having the defendant's photograph posted on the Internet.
 Thus, the punishment for a sex offense can continue for years, and even decades, after the case has ended.
 Convicted sex offenders can have restrictions placed upon where they can live, the kinds of jobs they can take, and even whether they can have custody of their own children.
 Only an experienced New Jersey sex crimes lawyer can tell you what you are facing.